JoeHO888/JoeHo888.github.io/projects/Attempt-to-solve-Geetest-CAPTCHA.md

 {% include figure.html image="/images/Attempt-To-Solve-Geetest-CAPTCHA/complete-demo-CAPTCHA.gif" alt="Solve the CAPTCHA" caption="Solve the CAPTCHA" %}

 ## Result
-Geetest CAPTCHA is quite hard, my bot can only solve 25% of them.
+Geetest CAPTCHA is quite hard, my bot can only solve 5% of them.

-Basically, my bot cannot overcome the CAPTCHAs because it cannot recognize targets in main pane.
+Basically, my bot cannot overcome the CAPTCHAs because it cannot recognize all icons in main pane.
 On the other hand, given that my bot can recognize targets, the pause between two consecutive clicks is enough to make the system think my bot is a human being.
-Here are some reasons that why my bot failed on 75% of all CAPTCHAs.
+Here are some reasons that why my bot fails in 95% of all CAPTCHAs.

 ## Improvement Areas
 There are a few reasons that my bot cannot solve those CAPTCHAs.